bbzzone/Observations/HandBook/DialogFragment.md

 5. Now in required Activity create a logic to launch the dialog i.e. with a button press.[^3]
 6. Use `dialogFragment.showNow()` to show the dialog. `show()` can also be used but it is asynchronous.

+**Notes**:-

 **By using Tag of DialogFragment, we can use it anywhere in our application using `mFragmentDialog = findFragmentByTag("MyDialog")`**

+**If using CardView as parent view for cardView with rounded corners, when called dialog will create a rectangular background for itself and to remove those corners we have to set dialog background to transparent with `Objects.requireNonNull(getDialog()).getWindow().setBackgroundDrawable(new ColorDrawable(Color.TRANSPARENT));`

 ## More